 Publicising compliance and enforcement activities

-The Inspectorate may publish information relating to its compliance and enforcement activities where it is in the public interest to do so, subject to the Privacy and Data Protection Act 2014.
+We may publish information relating to our compliance and enforcement activities where it is in the public interest to do so, subject to the confidentiality provisions under the Acts and the Privacy and Data Protection Act 2014.

 Specifically, we may publish this information if we believe public awareness of the activity will help to deter non-compliance.